Why most testimonial sections fail

 This guide covers eight creative ways to display testimonials, with real examples you can adapt for your own site today.

-The core principle: A good testimonial answers the exact question your visitor is silently asking at that moment on the page.
+A good testimonial answers the exact question your visitor is silently asking at that moment on the page.
 Design your testimonial placement around that idea.

-1 The Classic Quote Card — Done Right
+1. The Classic Quote Card — done right

 The quote card is the most common testimonial format, and there is a reason for that — it works.
 The problem is most businesses execute it poorly.
 Here is the difference between a weak quote card and a strong one.